Copypaster3000/Doctor-Patient-Management-System/README.md

 ## Purpose and Scope
 The ChocAn system is designed to process data to help manage chocolate addiction services for members of Chocoholics Anonymous.
 The system supports:
 - Service scheduling and logging for members.
-- Member validation.
+- Managing doctors and members.
-- Billing management.
+- Generating doctor and member service reports.
-- Weekly report generation.
+- Managing services provided,

 > **Note**: This project focuses solely on building the ChocAn data processing software and does not include server communication, financial processing, or hardware development.